opensim-org/opensim-core/README.md

 7. Set the remaining configuration options.
     * `BUILD_EXAMPLES` to compile C++ API examples.
     * `BUILD_TESTING` to ensure that OpenSim works correctly.
-The tests take a hile to build; if you want to build OpenSim quickly, you can turn this off.
+The tests take a while to build; if you want to build OpenSim quickly, you can turn this off.
     * `BUILD_JAVA_WRAPPING` if you want to access OpenSim through MATLAB or Java; see dependencies above.